 Dr. Robert Mendoza is a neuropsychologist who has been working in the field of forensic mental health for fifteen years.
 He is also a forensic neuropsychologist, having completed his fellowship in neuropsychology at Harvard Medical School.
 He performs over 100 assessments a year for criminal and civil cases involving exposure to toxic substances, dementia, as well as criminal responsibility and competency-to-stand-trial evaluations.
 He has also consulted on many homicide and multiple-homicide cases.
 He has extensive knowledge of and experience with a wide range of psychodiagnostic and neuropsychological tests including those especially designed for sex offender populations.
-In addition to being the President of BFA, Dr. Mendoza is an Assistant Professor at Tufts Medical School and is on the staff of Tufts Medical Center in the Department of Psychiatry.
+In addition to being the President of BFA, Dr. Mendoza is an Assistant Professor at Tufts Medical School, Chief of Clinical Psychology on the in-patient forensic service and is on the staff of Tufts Medical Center in the Department of Psychiatry.
 Dr. Mendoza has also provided educational and scientific presentations to college graduate and undergraduates, lawyers, and medical and mental health professionals throughout the United States.

 Dr. William Stone is a neuropsychologist who has been a clinician and researcher in the field of mental health for approximately twenty years.
 He is widely considered to be an internationally well respected researcher in the field of schizophrenia.
 He completed his fellowship in neuropsychology at Harvard Medical School.
 He performs evaluations for civil and criminal cases with an expertise in major mental illness, learning disabilities and neurological disorders.
 He has published over 100 journal articles, reviews, book chapters and books.
 In addition to his work at BFA, he is also on staff at The Beth Israel Deaconess Medical Center in the Department of Psychiatry and he is the Director of Training for the Post-Doctoral Fellowship in Neuropsychology at the Massachusetts Mental Health Center and The Beth Israel Deaconess Medical Center.
 He is an Assistant Professor of Psychology in the Department of Psychiatry at Harvard Medical School.
 He is national speaker on a range of mental health topics.